lduf/nas-netwk-gen/README.md

 ## Json topology :

 Here below is an exemple of the description of a router on the topology file (this first exemple shows a basic router inside an ospf area)
+(Inside the python folder there is an exemple of a topology_file)

 ```
 "R1": { //router number